 Department of Agriculture, Environment and Rural Affairs

-Information about diseases, disease control and prevention, welfare of farmed and non-farmed animals as well as importing and exporting animals.… more
+Information about diseases, disease control and prevention, welfare of farmed and non-farmed animals, trade, importing and exporting animals and authorisation of PVPs for these official activities.… more

 Protecting and preserving Northern Ireland's wildlife and habitats from invasive alien species and other environmental threats.… more

 Information on agri-environment schemes, water quality, renewable energy and employing people on your farm.… more